Scheffler turns in masterpiece at Sawgrass to win Players

 Ultimately, though, this was a one-man show.

-Scheffler has been winning in bunches since he was a junior star in Dallas, and once he got going on the biggest stage, he hasn’t really stopped.
-This was his sixth win in the last 13 months, all of them against some of the strongest fields in golf.
+Scheffler won for the sixth time in the last 13 months, all of them against some of the strongest fields in golf.
+Commissioner Jay Monahan introduced him as the PGA Tour player of the year in 2022, and now the Players champion in 2023.

-The $4.5 million pushed his season total to over $10.4 million – the first major is still a month away – and brought his total to $24.5 million in the last two seasons.

-And that “algorithm” that Scheffler called the Official World Golf Ranking now has him at No. 1, and it’s tough to debate.

 “He’s in a good position to be able to continue to do this a while,” Jordan Spieth said.